EPAENERGYSTAR/epathermostat/docs/tutorial.rst

 - All runtime data MUST have the same UTC offset, as provided in the corresponding metadata file.

-.. [#] Will be used for matching with a weather station that provides external dry-bulb temperature data.
-This temperature data will be used to determine the bounds of the heating and cooling season over which metrics will be computed.

 .. [#] Options for :code:`equipment_type`:

    - :code:`0`: Other – e.g. multi-zone multi-stage, modulating.
 Note: module will